Theocrat/investigating-mlp/README.md

     [X] Build the HTML tool for investigating (investigate.html)

 [ ] Build the actual software
-    [ ] Build the main training code (main.py)
+    [.]
+Build the main training code (main.py)
-    [ ] Build the HTML tool for investigating (investigate.html)
+    [.]
+Build the HTML tool for investigating (investigate.html) [.]
+Build the relevant Javascript files for the HTML tool [.]
+Build the relevant CSS for the HTML tool

-    [ ] Build the relevant Javascript files for the HTML tool [ ] Build the relevant CSS for the HTML tool
+* The dot above means it has only been implemented for Input Layer
 ```